mulesoft-consulting/maven-wagon-sso/README.md

 # TODOs

 1. The build will bundle lots of JAR dependencies into the finished product, which is quite large (10MB).
 There are probably classes in the JAR that aren't used.
-If someone had the time and the shadow/jar plugins for Gradle can aid in this, might be nice to only bundled classes that are used (and not already present with Maven)
+If someone had the time and the shadow/jar plugins for Gradle can aid in this, might be nice to only bundled classes that are used (and not already present with Maven).
+That said, the biggest part of the JAR is the Groovy base library, which is harder to shade.
+It's probably not worth trading in size for runtime breakage to save a couple MB.